About colour models?

 RYB colour model

 RYB (red, yellow, blue) is a subtractive colour model.
-It is the standard colour model used for artist paints and opaque pigments.
+It is the standard colour model used for artist paints and when mixing inks, dyes and pigments.

 HSB colour model

-HSB (hue, saturation, brightness) is a popular colour model because it is more intuitive and so easier to use when adjusting colour with digital software such as Adobe Creative Cloud.
+HSB (hue, saturation, brightness) is a popular additive colour model.
+Many people find it more intuitive and so easier to use than RGB, particularly when adjusting colour using digital applications such as Adobe Creative Cloud.

 HSB is one of a family that also includes HSV (hue, saturation, value) and HSI (hue, saturation, intensity).